 24 May Lemon and Blueberry Mini Bundt Cakes

-I can highly recommend buying yourself a silicon mini bundt mould!
+I can highly recommend buying yourself a silicone mini bundt mould!
 Not only will you be able to make these adorable Lemon and Blueberry Mini Bundt Cakes, but many other delights too.
-These moulds are great for mousses, panna cotta’s, jellies and cakes of all kinds.
+These moulds are great for mousses, Panna cotta’s, jellies and cakes of all kinds.
 Having said that, although they may lack the cute factor, this mixture works just as well when baked as cupcakes in a muffin tin.

 What’s great about these little cakes is the soft, moist texture and zesty lemon freshness.
 The blueberries bring heaps of flavour to the table, as well as adding the gorgeous purple pops of colour.
 I actually prefer the cakes without the glaze as I find them sweet enough, but I must admit the drizzle of glaze looks really pretty and lifts the lemon flavour beautifully.

 (Makes about 24)

 For the cakes:

 3 large eggs